AAATBSGSHU/lzps.sh/README.md

 ##### ok but what about lazygi-
 shut.
-lazygit isn't lazy
+lazygit isn't lazy,
-it's a TUI that you have to navigate lzps is meant to be fast, minimal and super easy and lazy to use, and that's what it is
+it's a TUI that you have to navigate, lzps is meant to be fast, minimal and super easy and lazy to use, and that's what it is

 ### Pro Tip